LymarPetro/miu.com.ua/painkiller-philosophy.md

 > "You've got to start with the customer experience and work backwards to the technology.
 You can't start with the technology and try to figure out where you're going to sell it."

-It's one of the most-cited quotes in product thinking, and yes — there's a whole school of startup philosophy built around this idea.
+It's one of the most-cited quotes in product thinking, backed by a whole school of startup philosophy built around this idea.

 ## The Core Principle: Problem-First Thinking